nathankotni/SpotifyPlaylistWebscraper/README.md

 ## How To Run: ##

-Download webscraperSpotify.py, installLibraries.py, and requirements.txt, then run webscraperSpotify.py and enter in the playlist name and description or playlist link.
+Download webscraperSpotify.py, installLibraries.py, requirements.txt, and get_pip.py, then run webscraperSpotify.py and enter in the playlist name and description or playlist link.